 Need just enough turkey for a small gathering?
 Then this juicy and buttery Slow Cooker Turkey Breast is the recipe for you.
 No one will notice that it wasn’t cooked traditionally in the oven!

-We love making the turkey breast, stuffing, and green bean casserole in different slow cookers.
+We love making the turkey breast, slow cooker stuffing, and green bean casserole in different slow cookers.
 Who needs an oven?
 Try my slow cooker turkey and gravy or my lemon herb turkey breast if you are looking for a turkey breast recipe without bones.

 Can I cook turkey in a crockpot?